gasperphoenix/FritzBoxPresenceDetection/README.md

 Usage: FritzBox.py [options]

 In case no option is selected the script will return the list of all known devices including their WLAN presence status.
-If --name or --mac is specified it will return 'True' if the device is present, 'False' otherwise.
+If --name is specified it will return 'True' if the device is present, 'False' otherwise.

+**NOTE: Debouncing of the transitions to absent is not supported if the script is used as command line tool.**

 Options:
   -h, --help            show this help message and exit